acoustic-content-samples/sample-wch-node-wrapper/README.md

 > `getResourceDeliveryUrls(options)`

-Convenience method which creates valid delivery urls to resources based on a search query.
+Convienience method which creates valid delivery urls to resources based on a search query.
 Per default no distinction is made between assets and web-assets.
 If you want to restrict the search to only one of those use the `isManaged` search parameter.
 Have a look at [this sample][resourcedeliverysample] on how the different urltypes look like.

 [resourcedeliverysample]: https://github.ibm.com/sterbling/sample-wch-node-wrapper/blob/master/samples/resourceDeliveryUrlSample.js